 Tuscany has been a wonderful friend throughout this project, so I celebrate it with the 100th miniature!
 And in the next post, I’ll share a few more thoughts about the “100 Mini Vacations” project.
 Thanks for following along!

-(Original currently available on my Etsy shop, ArtWeWonderful)
+(Original is sold, but see what others are currently available on my Etsy shop, ArtWeWonderful)